bgotama/bgotama.github.io/content/research/low-carbon-fuels.md

   drives both selectivity and utility cost.
 - **Electro-fuels (e-SAF)** — process design and techno-economic evaluation of routes driven by renewable electricity and captured carbon.
-- **Feedstock logistics for Indonesia** — what collection volumes and qualities of waste cooking oil actually support a plant of a given capacity.

 ### Where it stands